 Usage

-The Autho4API client SHALL include in the first request of the OAuth protocol the scope parameter containing a space-delimited list of scope values belonging to OMNA Autho4API Scope Value registry.
+The [Autho4API_10] compliant client SHALL include in the first request of the authorization protocol defined in [Autho4API_10] the scope parameter containing a space-delimited list of scope values belonging to OMNA Autho4API Scope Value registry..
 The Authorization Server SHALL return an error response containing the error code appropriate to the protocol flow (e.g. “invalid_scope”) in the following cases:

 the scope parameter is missing;